FFmpeg and libtheora Part 2: Multi Stream Ogg Chaining

 situation and I know I have some code deficiencies; for instance I think the

-code should sure that all the Ogg
+code should sure that all the Ogg streams are closed when it starts replacing

 any of the streams.
 Because of that, I haven’t submitted these changes to the

-team.
+ffmpeg team.
 Instead I have opted for having a simple GitHub

 fork that contains all my changes.